 To create or match transactions to actual customer names, you will need to enable Level 2 Contacts.

-When exporting transactions from Greenback to an accounting program, Greenback will attempt to match a transaction to an existing customer or vendor contact.
-When a match cannot be made, Greenback will create a new contact within your accounting file during the transaction export process.
+When exporting transactions from Greenback to an accounting program, Greenback attempts to match a transaction to an existing customer or vendor contact.
+When a match cannot be made, Greenback creates a new contact within your accounting file during the transaction export process.
 Greenback can create contacts using one of two methods.

-With level 1 contacts, Greenback will match or create the primary contact (Customer/Vendor) based on the source of the transaction (e.g. Amazon, Etsy, Stripe, etc.).
+Greenback matches or creates the primary contact (Customer/Vendor) based on the source of the transaction (e.g. Amazon, Etsy, Stripe, etc.).
 Level 1 contacts are recommended if you have a large number of transactions and prefer to keep your contact lists small within your accounting file.